Qualified Trust Attorney in Arizona and New

 Money in IRAs and other qualified retirement accounts is protected from creditors while the account holder is still alive.
 Money taken from such accounts is subject to state and federal income taxes.
 Upon the death of the account holder, the money remaining in the accounts is distributed to surviving heirs and beneficiaries.
 Upon distribution, the money is subject to taxes and creditor claims.
 Funds in a qualified trust, however, are exempt from probate, are protected from creditors and ex-spouses, and receive very favorable income tax treatment.

 Morris Hall, PLLC, is recognized as one of the leading estate planning law firms in the Southwest.
 Our attorneys have extensive experience in all areas relating to federal and state tax laws and qualified trusts.
-Our clients include many of the most successful individuals and families in Arizona and New Mexico.
+Our clients include many of the most successful individuals and families in Arizona.
 Minimizing taxes on qualified savings is a cornerstone of every asset allocation and asset preservation plan.
 Morris Hall attorneys, financial planners and accountants work together to develop strategies for funding options that will protect your significant retirement savings from the devastating effects of death and income taxes, as well as from creditors and ex-spouses’ claims.

 Traditional Estate Plans Do Not Meet the Requirements of a Qualified Trust